moritzstuker/scrape-bger-headers/README.md

 Two .rb files are included:

 - `scrabe2md.rb` scrapes all decisions from year 134 (2008) to 144 (2018) and renders a .md file for each volume (I to V).
-- `scrabe2jekyll.rb` does the same but outputs a [jekyll](https://jekyllrb.com) collection file.
+- `scrabe2jekyll.rb` does pretty much the same but outputs a [jekyll](https://jekyllrb.com) collection of file, each decision getting its own entry.

 ## Requirements

 1. Get ruby going on your system.
 2. Install [Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html).
-3. For, `scrabe2jekyll.rb`, make sure you've got [jekyll](https://jekyllrb.com) installed to render the files correctly.
+3. For `scrabe2jekyll.rb`, make sure you've got [jekyll](https://jekyllrb.com) installed to render the files correctly.
+If you don't know what jekyll is, check it out; it's awesome.